edHelper.com

 By Vickie Chao

 1 Mesopotamia, home to the world's earliest civilization, was the foundation of modern culture.
 Located mostly in present-day Iraq, this stretch of land was part of the so-called Fertile Crescent.
-The Fertile Crescent was an arc-shaped area nestled between the Mediterranean Sea and the Persian Gulf.
-It bordered the Arabian Desert to the south and the mountains of Armenia to the north.
-Dotted along the path were scores of ancient kingdoms.
-On one end of it, toward the Persian Gulf, were the two powerhouses of Mesopotamia -- Babylonia and Assyria.
-On the other end of it, next to the Mediterranean Sea, were Israel and Egypt.
+The Fertile Crescent is an arc-shaped area nestled between the Mediterranean Sea and the Persian Gulf.
+It borders the Arabian Desert to the south and the mountains of Armenia to the north.
+In the Fertile Crescent were scores of ancient kingdoms.
+On one end of it toward the Persian Gulf were the two powerhouses of Mesopotamia -- Babylonia and Assyria.
+On the other end of it next to the Mediterranean Sea were Israel and Egypt.

-2 Israel, as we all know, was the birthplace of two major religions, Judaism and Christianity.
+2 Israel was the birthplace of two major religions, Judaism and Christianity.
 The latter commands a huge following, with members exceeding 2 billion!
 To Christians everywhere, the Bible is their most sacred scripture.
 It consists of two parts -- the Old Testament and the New Testament.
 Both feature a collection of books with stories meant to provide useful lessons and to convey God's messages.
 Some of those stories carry direct references to Mesopotamia.
-Some do not.

-3 For the obvious ones, the most famous is quite possibly the Babylonian Exile or Babylonian Captivity.
-According to the Book of II Kings, Nebuchadnezzar, ruler of the Neo-Babylonian Empire, sacked Jerusalem and forced thousands of Jews to relocate to Babylon.
+3 The most famous is quite possibly the story of Babylonian Exile or Babylonian Captivity.
+According to the Book of Second Kings, Nebuchadnezzar, ruler of the Neo-Babylonian Empire, sacked Jerusalem and forced thousands of Jews to relocate to Babylon.
 He kept them there for decades.
 Also equally famous is the story about Abraham.
 Abraham was a central figure not just in Judaism and Christianity.
 He was critical to Islam, too.
 The Book of Genesis said that Abraham was originally from Ur of the Chaldees (Chaldeans), a major city in the southern part of Mesopotamia.
 It was from there that he traveled to Haran before moving on to Canaan.

 Paragraphs 4 to 5: